The school stuck labels to me like neon post-it notes.

 ‘Look for the helpers.
 You will always find people who are helping.'”

 My first helper was a consultant who was heralded by the administration as the last word in teaching school.
 Around this time, I noted excellence started appearing on our marketing brochures, making me wonder if he’d been called in to cement this distinction.
-He was given a schedule of classes, long designated as outstanding, to observe; mine was not among them.
+He was given a list of classes, identified as outstanding by the administration, to observe; mine was not among them.
 After he attended our English department meeting, he asked if he could visit mine.

 I assumed he was a spy.